 In order to avoid this you need to keep balance in mind when preparing your ideal menu.
 Too many heavy bread-like items and not enough variety will make everyone completely stuffed and wanting to go to sleep instead of wanting to chat.

-Below are some classic brunch recipes to provide balance with a variety of tastes and colors.
+Below are some classic brunch menu ideas to provide balance with a variety of tastes and colors.
 Many can be made ahead the day before.
-You can also find more breakfast and brunch ideas here.
 Also take a look at these party planning tips to help you host a great experience.

 “Looks good!” – Linda Durrance via FB